Yosemite Whitewater Rafting

 Along with running the rapids, we had a few side adventures: We hiked to an abandoned Goldmine; Jumped from high rocks to the river; Camped out overnight; Swam in secret swimming holes with natural waterslides.

-Throughout our adventure, we noticed that a professional photographer was trailing us on a Kayak and taking pictures of our experience.
+Throughout our adventure, we noticed that a professional photographer was trailing us in a Kayak and taking pictures of our experience.
 Sometimes he would race ahead and set up his equipment on a vantage point to catch our runs through the rapids.

 The guides prepared very tasty meals throughout our stay and supplied all kinds of drinks.
 One of the most important rules they followed religiously was to tread lightly on the environment.
 We always left the wilderness the way we found it - wild, pristine, beautiful and clean.

-At the end of the run, our rafts were towed behind a speed boat and then lifted out of the water with a huge crane.
+At the end of the run, our rafts were towed behind a speedboat and then lifted out of the water with a huge crane.
 Back at the meeting place we collected our belongings and purchased the professional photos of our adventure and said our goodbyes to the great guides.

 There are other outfitters that offer similar experiences, but I highly recommend Zephyr.